 What is the digestive system?

-The digestive system is like a biological factory with many organs, glands and tissues that manage the task of nourishing us.
+The digestive system is like a biological factory that is home to many organs, glands and tissues that manage the task of nourishing us.
 It deconstructs the food we eat into its basic nutrients–carbohydrates, proteins, fats, and nucleic acids, from molecules like DNA and RNA, that the body can absorb.

 The Mouth – Making a bolus